Understanding Childhood Emotional Neglect

 As they grow older, it is normal to place more emphasis on self-reliance and self-soothing, but these will only work if the child still knows that they have a background of support and encouragement there for them.
 Their emotions need to be validated, and they need to know that they can trust those thoughts and emotions.
 They need to know that if they are scared, they are not alone and that if they are sad, they have someone there to support them.
 These things develop through a strong emotional background with their caregiver.

-If a child does not receive the emotional support that they need, they may have difficulty regulating their emotions as they get older.
+If a child does not receive the emotional support that they need, they may have difficulty managing their emotions as they get older.
 They may not understand their feelings or know how to express them or may even be scared to show their emotions.
 They may not recognize different emotions in others and tend to mistrust those around them.
 They may have difficulty relying on anyone, which can affect them greatly when it comes to their future and other relationships.
-They may feel like they are empty or disconnected from themselves as well as those around them.
+They may experience adolescent depression and feel as though they are empty or disconnected from themselves as well as those around them.

 As they become older, these struggles will only intensify.
 Because they withhold feelings and emotions, they may be distant from those who they seek to have relationships with.
 As a result, they may sabotage the relationship themselves but when the relationship does not succeed, they use it as fuel to say that they should never have trusted someone in the first place.
 It becomes an even stronger sign that they should hold back, which in turn sabotages even more relationships.
 It can happen not only in romantic relationships but friendships as well, making it difficult for them to relate to others.

-For any child that has gone through this type of childhood or even an adult that has gone through this type of childhood, it is important to seek professional help.
-A therapist can help you better understand what you experienced and start to find healthy ways to relate to others even now.
+For any child who has gone through this type of childhood or even an adult who has gone through this type of childhood, it is important to seek professional help.
+A therapist can help you better understand what you experienced and start to find healthy ways to relate to others even now, offering ways to find peer social support and address ongoing mental health challenges.
 Therapists can also help parents understand the effects of their actions on their children and work to prevent emotional neglect at the source.

-Getting professional help from BetterHelp is simple and easy.
-All you need to do is check online, and you'll be able to find some mental health professionals throughout the country that you can communicate with.
-You'll also be able to set up your appointments online and keep them that way, via phone, chat, or video call.
+Getting professional help from BetterHelp can be simple and convenient, as it allows you to connect with a licensed therapist based on your unique needs from wherever you have an internet connection.
+You'll be able to set up your appointments online and keep them that way, via phone, chat, or video call.

 Takeaway

 Raising a child is challenging, but meeting their needs on both a physical and emotional level is absolutely necessary to ensure that your child grows up healthy and happy.
-If you feel like you have experienced childhood emotional neglect, or you would like to ensure you are not neglecting your child’s needs, a therapist can offer the support you need.
+If you feel like you have experienced childhood emotional neglect or you would like to ensure you are not neglecting your child’s needs, a therapist can offer support.

 Explore how childhood influences behavior